This is the second post in our series on veiling in the UAE. Find the first post here. In this post, we will look at facemasks in more detail.

 Origin and background

-Historically the term burghu referred to a form of Hijab that covered the face from the tip of the nose.
+Historically the term burghu referred to a form of hijab that covered the face from the tip of the nose.
 It was attached to the head by laces or ribbon at the forehead and both sides of the face and extended to the knees.
-It was made of white Muslin or delicate linen and was worn outside the home.
+It was made of white muslin or delicate linen and was worn outside the home.

-In upper-class Turkey, it was made of silk and was known as Yashmak.
-In Egypt, middle-class women wore white Muslin, commoners wore thick black Crepe and descendants of the Prophet (S.) wore a green burghu.
+In upper-class Turkey, it was made of silk and was known as yashmak.
+In Egypt, middle-class women wore white muslin, commoners wore thick black crepe and descendants of the Prophet (S.) wore a green burghu.
 Sometimes the central ribbon that extended from the nose to the forehead was embellished with pearls, semi-precious beads or gold coins.

 Today, the term burgha refers to a different style of face cover most commonly found in the UAE, Qatar, parts of Oman, the island of Faylaka in Kuwait and in some areas on the southern coast of Iran.
 The exact origin of the burghu is unclear but scholars have two theories.